 Downloading applications and programs isn’t too hard.
 Your IT department does it everyday.
 You just installed Spotify yourself the other day.
 No big deal, right?

 But when it comes to your security systems, don’t be fooled.
-Installing security information & event management (SIEM) software yourself can be a lot of work.
+Installing security information and event management (SIEM) software yourself can be a lot of work.

 SIEM is designed to log your system’s activity and detect threats, providing a comprehensive view of your cybersecurity.
 Using a SIEM system, you can collect and manage the information that you need to flag suspicious activity, making it an essential asset for almost any organization.